ga4gh/htsget-refserver/README.md

 ```
 go test ./... -coverprofile=cp.out
 ```
 The go coverage report will be available at `./cp.out`.
-To execute tests for a specific package (for example the `htsformats` package) run:
+To execute tests for a specific package (for example the `htsrequest` package) run:
 ```
-go test ./internal/htsformats -coverprofile=cp.out
+go test ./internal/htsrequest -coverprofile=cp.out
 ```

 ## Changelog